 New-NetFirewallRule -DisplayName "Allow inbound ICMPv6" -Direction Inbound -Protocol ICMPv6 -IcmpType 8 -RemoteAddress $ips -Action Allow

-In order to edit an existing firewall rule, the Set-NetFirewallRule cmdlet is used.
-For example, to allow inbound connections from the specified IP address for the rule created earlier:
+If you want to edit a firewall rule, use the Set-NetFirewallRule cmdlet.
+For example, you may want to allow inbound connections from a specific IP address for a rule that you have previously created:

 Get-NetFirewallrule -DisplayName 'HTTP-Inbound' | Get-NetFirewallAddressFilter | Set-NetFirewallAddressFilter -RemoteAddress 192.168.1.10

-If you want to add multiple IP addresses to a firewall rule, use this script:
+To add multiple IP addresses to a firewall rule, use the following PowerShell script:

 $ips = @("192.168.2.15", "192.168.2.17",”192.168.100.15”)